the 9th ANnual Student film competition

 JUDGING AND PRIZES

 All submissions will be judged by an elite jury of professional filmmakers and ocean conservationists.
 The three top winners in each category — middle school and high school — will be eligible to win cash prizes up to $500.
-The top finalists in each category will have their films presented on the big screen during the SFC Program on Sunday.
+The top finalists in each category will have their films presented on the big screen during the SFC Program on Sunday during the film festival.

 The winners are announced on stage at the end of the program.
 It's free to attend!

 Find resources, photos and footage, and tips for making your film: download the SFC Film Resources guide.